grafana/grafana/docs/sources/alerting/fundamentals/_index.md

 {{< figure src="/static/img/docs/alerting/unified/multi-dimensional-alert.png" caption="Multiple alert instances from a single alert rule" >}}

 [Alert rules are frequently evaluated](ref:alert-rule-evaluation) and the state of their alert instances is updated accordingly.
-Only alert instances that are in a firing or resolved state are sent for notifications.
+Only alert instances that are in a firing or resolved state are sent in notifications.

 ### Contact points